 How 19th-Century Americans obtained their food, shelter, and entertainment is a fascinating study, and Rex eagerly shares his findings during his living-history engagements.

-When he is not performing, or swinging an axe or hammer, Rex works in research for renewable energy in the REMRSEC labs for the Colorado School of Mines.
+When he is not performing, or swinging an axe or hammer, Rex works in research for laboratories at the Colorado School of Mines.

 Cowboys & Aliens